-, and will serve as members of our corporate governance committee after the completion of this offering. will serve as the chairman of the committee.
-Our board has determined that each of , and is independent under the applicable rules and regulations of NASDAQ relating to corporate governance committee independence.
+Ms. Infante, Mr. Kozlowski, Mr. Moralez and Mr. Unger will serve as members of our corporate governance committee after the completion of this offering.
+Ms. Infante will serve as the chairperson of the committee.
+Our board has determined that each member of our corporate governance committee is independent under the applicable rules and regulations of NASDAQ.
 Upon the listing of our common stock on NASDAQ, the corporate governance committee will operate under a written charter, which the corporate governance committee will review and evaluate at least annually.